masai-school/full-stack-dev-1910/week_05/day_1/coding_1.md

     - name
     - grade / standard
     - marks
-- Display in tabular form data of students based on grade/standard
+- Display in tabular form data of students based on grade/standard.
+User should be able to select the grade, and the table should change
 - Show total and average marks for students belonging to each grade also in the table
 - Use the following subjects:
     - Science